Living big in a small way: The tiny-house movement

 Tiny homes are perfect for single people

 In a popular German kids' TV program called "Löwenzahn," the presenter lives in a converted building site cabin.
 Many children – and secretly adults as well – harbor a desire to live like this too.
 This dream could become a reality with a tiny house.
 Small houses have long been established in the UK and the US, and they are currently very popular in Germany and Switzerland.

 Micro-homes are getting a tailwind from the growing number of people living alone: Today, over a third of Swiss households contain just one person – and this trend is set to continue.
 According to a projection by the federal government, single-person households will increase from around 1.4 million at present to 1.8 million by 2050.
 This is where the tiny-house movement conveniently comes in.

-Tiny houses offer enough space for a family
+Small houses provide enough space for a family

-Admittedly, a tiny house or small house is not everyone's cup of tea.
-However, it provides solutions for many modern problems: Land for construction is in increasingly short supply in Switzerland – especially in central locations.
-At the same time, the population continues to grow.
-According to the Swiss Federal Statistical Office, there will be over 10 million people living in Switzerland by the year 2040.
-These people want more and more space: In 1980, the average habitable floor area per person was 34 square meters, and by 2016, it was already up to an average of 45 square meters.
+Admittedly, a tiny home or small house isn't for everyone, but it offers a solution to many modern problems: In Switzerland, land to build on is becoming increasingly scarce, especially in central locations.
+At the same time, the population is continuing to grow: According to the Swiss Federal Statistical Office, Switzerland will be home to more than ten million people by 2040.
+At the same time, these people want more and more space: In 1980, living space per capita was 34 square meters – by 2021, the average had risen to 46.6 square meters.